Italian

 verb

-Provocare stanchezza o esaurimento fisico o mentale; rendere debole o privo di energia.
+Provocare stanchezza o esaurimento fisico o morale; rendere debole o privo di energia.

 English: to weary, to exhaust, to weaken, to sap

-• Il lungo viaggio lo ha fiaccato. — The long journey exhausted him.
+• Il lungo viaggio ha fiaccato i bambini. — The long journey wore the children out.

-• Il caldo ha fiaccato le loro forze. — The heat sapped their strength.
+• Il caldo ha fiaccato le mie forze. — The heat has sapped my strength.

 verb